Russia says Syrian opposition could defeat government

 MOSCOW Rebel forces are gaining ground against the Syrian government and could win the war against President Bashar al-Assad, the Kremlin's envoy for Middle East affairs said on Thursday.

-Deputy Foreign Minister Mikhail Bogdanov said Russia was working on plans to evacuate Russians from Syria if necessary.
+Deputy Foreign Minister Mikhail Bogdanov also said Russia was working on plans to evacuate its citizens from Syria if necessary.

 "One must look the facts in the face.
-The regime and government in Syria is losing control of more and more territory," state-run Russian news agency RIA quoted him as saying.
+The regime and government in Syria is losing control of more and more territory," the state-run Russian news agency RIA quoted Bogdanov as saying.

 Russia has shielded Assad's government from U.N.
 Security Council censure and sanctions, resisting Western pressure to join efforts to push him from power.